 From Cabin Porn to Feminism, from the Bauhaus to the East London homes, with photos of Patti Smith by Robert Mapplethorpe, and Chupette the cat by Karl Lagerfeld in between.
-Jurgen Teller ‘rubs shoulders’ with Pradasphere, while Chloe Sevigny’s eclectic style appears next to Grace Coddington’s journal of her years at Vogue.
-An essay on Japanese houses pops up next to Basquiat journals and an illustrated book on the history of sex looks alluringly from behind the Curious Barista’s Guide to Coffee.
+Jurgen Teller rubs shoulders with Pradasphere.
+While Chloe Sevigny’s eclectic style appears next to Grace Coddington’s journal of her years at Vogue.
+An essay on Japanese houses pops up next to Basquiat journals.
+An illustrated book on the history of sex looks alluringly from behind the Curious Barista’s Guide to Coffee.
 And Greta Thunberg.

-In a similar way, there are some children’s books which adults buy first and foremost for themselves, not because the kids won’t like them, but because buying them automatically makes them feel like better parents and better house owners: the beautiful pictures, smart titles, interesting stories and illustrated biographies of the most unconventional heroes in history that you find in Artwords London Fields have the power to transform even the shabbiest of nurseries into a Montessori-approved one, minus the wooden furniture.
+In a similar way, there are some children’s books which adults buy for themselves.
+Not because their kids won’t like them, but because buying them makes them feel encouraged as parents and house owners.
+The illustrations, quirkiness, stories and humor that you find in Artwords London Fields have the power to transform sub-par nurseries into Montessori nests.

 On the other hand, Artwords Shoreditch focuses on magazines.
 All of them.
-The kind of place where fashion and art students spend their entire day doing research while deciding on which publication they should sacrifice their monthly allowance.
-The Gentlewoman and Man, Purple, Odda, worldwide Vogue, Flash Art, Artforum, the Central Saint Martins magazine, Kinfolk, Archer, World of Interiors, and Bloom—a botanic magazine enjoyed by landscape designers and stylists alike.
+The kind of place where fashion and art students spend their entire day doing research, while deciding on which publication they should sacrifice their monthly allowance.
+The Gentlewoman and Man, Purple, Odda, worldwide Vogue, Flash Art, Artforum, the Central Saint Martins magazine, Kinfolk, Archer, World of Interiors, and Bloom – a botanic magazine enjoyed by landscape designers and stylists alike.
 Pop culture, the way it’s represented, and the way we perceive it.
-A well-framed and well-curated picture of contemporary society—at least the best, more interesting side of it.
+A picture of contemporary society, of the here and now – or at least of its intellectual side.